Last Updated on

 I always start by creating 80% of the homepage and showing the client right away.
-I make sure they like what they see, explain my design choice and carry on depending what their initial feelings were.
+I make sure they like what they see, explain my design choice and carry on depending on what their initial feelings were.

-After that, I design page by page and let the client see how it looks after every couple pages.
+After that, I design page by page and let the client see how it looks after every couple of pages.
 I don’t show each page at this point because it would be redundant to go back and forth every day.

 Rather, I send them two pages at a time (let’s say pages one and two) and ask for their feedback as I work on pages three and four.
 Once I get the feedback for one and two, I send them three and four to review and implement the feedback for pages one and two.